 Another great way to save on electricity using smart home features is installing smart lighting and smart outlets.
 On average, 17% of electricity bills come from lighting alone, which is the largest percentage after air conditioning.
 Smart lights and outlets pair great with Alexa.
 Their software allows you to set multiple scenes for the same room easily.
 You can set commands like “Alexa, it’s party time” and have certain appliances, lights, and even music play all at once.
 Or you can have everything turn off with a different command.

 Step Three: Security

-You can’t have a proper smart home without smart locks locking and unlocking your doors based on your comings and goings.
+You can’t have a proper smart home without smart locks.
 There are a ton of cool security features you can pair with your smart features.
 In fact, 3 in 5 Americans agree that security is the top benefit for having a smart home.

-The reason is because there are so many different features that can tell you what is going on in your home while you’re away.
-You have door and window sensors, motion sensors, and other break in or disaster sensors that will warn your smart security hub which in turn will warn your smart phone.
-On top of that you might install security cameras that you can stream.
-You can even have your smart locks detect if you’re nearby and unlocks your door automatically so that you never have to deal with keys again.
+There are so many different features that can tell you what is going on in your home while you’re away.
+You have door and window sensors, motion sensors, and other various sensors.
+These will warn your smart security hub which in turn will warn your smartphone.
+On top of that, you can install security cameras that you can stream.
+Smart locks detect if you’re nearby and unlock your door automatically.
+This is great since it eliminates the need to carry a home key!

-You can get all of these smart home security features shipped straight to your door fully customized and pre-configured with Protect America.
+Protect America can ship all of this equipment to your front door for industry best prices.
 Never leave home in fear that you forgot to lock the door with Protect America enable smart locks.
 Get a free quote today or call to get a free professional security consultation.